ksroyal100/Ecommerce-Frontend/README.md

 ## 🏅 Project Highlights

-- **Professional-Grade UI:** Crafted with React (assumed), Tailwind CSS, and JavaScript for a visually striking and user-friendly shopping experience
+- **Professional-Grade UI:** Crafted with React, Tailwind CSS, and JavaScript for a visually striking and user-friendly shopping experience
 - **Full E-Commerce Flow:** Product catalog, search, filter, cart, authentication, and checkout—all included
 - **Mobile-First Responsiveness:** Polished layout and controls on any device
 - **Scalable Codebase:** Modular folder structure and best practices for real-world extensibility